IDzUp/pH2Date/README.md

 * MySQL database (4.1+); MySQLi, MS SQL, Postgres, Oracle, SQLite, and ODBC.

+## Installation

+Have a look to `INSTALLATION - INSTRUCTION.txt` file to know step-by-step how to set it up.

 ## Bigger Project..?

 Need more features and more scalability..?